sensu/sensu-docs/content/sensu-core/2.0/guides/send-slack-alerts.md

 ### Installing the handler command

-The first step is to create an executable script named `handler-slack`, which is responsible for sending the event data to Slack.
-The source code of this script is available on [GitHub][3] and can easily be compiled or [cross compiled][10] using the [Go tools][4].
+The first step is to create an executable script named `slack-handler`, which is responsible for sending the event data to Slack.
+You can download a release of this handler from [GitHub][11], then extract it by running:

+{{< highlight shell >}}
+sudo tar -C /usr/local/bin -xzf REPLACE-WITH-DOWNLOAD-FILENAME
+{{< /highlight >}}

+Alternatively, you can compile or [cross compile][10] the handler from the [source code][3] using the [Go tools][4].
 The generated binary will be placed into one of the Sensu backend [`$PATH` directories][5], more precisely `/usr/local/bin`.

 {{< highlight shell >}}
-# From the local path of the sensu-go repository
+# From the local path of the slack-handler repository
-go build -o /usr/local/bin/handler-slack handlers/slack/main.go
+go build -o /usr/local/bin/slack-handler main.go
 {{< /highlight >}}

 ### Creating the handler

-Now that our handler command is installed, the second step is to create a handler that we will call `slack`, which is a **pipe** handler that pipes event data into our previous script named `handler-slack`.
+Now that our handler command is installed, the second step is to create a handler that we will call `slack`, which is a **pipe** handler that pipes event data into our previous script named `slack-handler`.
 We will also pass the [Slack webhook URL][6] and the Slack channel name to this script.
 Finally, in order to avoid silenced events from being sent to Slack, we will use the `not_silenced` built-in filter, in addition to the `is_incident` built-in filter